colbychristian/NHLPrediction/README.md

 # NHLPrediction
 A simple program in Octave to estimate winner of Stanley Cup Finals

-predicted winner so far: Vegas Golden Knights (Colorado Avalanche very close second pick)
+predicted winner so far: Tampa Bay Lightning

 model uses past historical NHL statistics by team from 1976 to 2020 to predict 2021 winner.